What is the Ecological Threat Report (ETR)?

 It will be crucial in this rapidly changing environment to monitor ecological threats and how they coincide with changes in peace.
 By understanding the interaction between ecological threats, conflict and peace, countries can be better prepared to deal with the threats and ultimately preserve their levels of peace.

-What are the major findings of the report?
+What are the major findings of the Ecological Threat Report 2025

 The main finding from the ETR is that without concerted action, current levels of ecological degradation will worsen, intensifying existing conflicts, becoming a catalyst for new conflicts, and increasing forced migration.